-The Sw iss Confederation may, at the request of one or more cantons, provide financial support to businesses that suffer particular hardship as a consequence of COVID-19 owing to the nature of their economic activity.
-In principle, a case of hardship arises where a business is annual turnover is less than 60% of its multi-annual average or if the business has or had to close its operation for at least 40 days between 1 November 2020 and 30 June 2021 as a result of federal or cantonal measures to prevent the spread of COVID-19.
+The Swiss Confederation may, at the request of one or more cantons, provide financial support to businesses that suffer particular hardship as a consequence of COVID-19 owing to the nature of their economic activity.
+In principle, a case of hardship arises where a business's annual turnover is less than 60% of its multi-annual average or if the business has or had to close its operation for at least 40 days between 1 November 2020 and 30 June 2021 as a result of federal or cantonal measures to prevent the spread of COVID-19.

-${\it Masterclass in Swiss Efficiency - spotlight \ on \ Switzerland's \ Government-backed \ \ COVID-19 \ \ loan \ programme \ for \ SMEs}$
+Masterclass in Swiss Efficiency - spotlight on Switzerland's Government-backed COVID-19 loan programme for SMEs

-With effect from 20 April 2020, the Sw iss Federal Council issued an ordinance, which included a temporary suspension from the directors' duty to file for bankruptcy due to over-indebtedness.
+With effect from 20 April 2020, the Swiss Federal Council issued an ordinance, which included a temporary suspension from the directors' duty to file for bankruptcy due to over-indebtedness.
 Additionally, small and medium sized companies could benefit from a temporary COVID-19 moratorium.
 Both measures aimed to protect companies which experienced liquidity shortages as a result of the COVID-19 crisis from the threat of bankruptcy, all whilst giving them time to adapt to the new challenge COVID-19 represented.
 These measures were limited in time and ended after six months.

 On its assembly on 14 October 2020, the Swiss Federal Council decided not to prolong the duration of the above mentioned insolvency measures.
-They decided, however, that the extension of the maximum duration of the temporary moratorium from 4 to 8 months, decided in the course of the revision of the law on stock companies will enter into force on 20 October 2020.
+They decided, how ever, that the extension of the maximum duration of the temporary moratorium from 4 to 8 months, decided in the course of the revision of the law on stock companies will enter into force on 20 October 2020.
 This should facilitate the financial restructuring of companies, which could be of significant importance in the current circumstances.